StianNOR/Homelab/README.md

 #- la	    | ls -a / ls -la | List all files, including hidden files   -
 #- sls	    |     ls -ls	   | List with file sizes and details       -
 #----------------------------------------------------------------------

+---

+# Tips my aliases type this
+ali

+# This will show zshrc alias thats in use.

+---

+# Changes to ls commands:
+# Command | Actual Command | Description
+# ls      | ls             | List files and directories
+# ll      | ls -l          | Long format detailed listing
+# la      | ls -a / ls -la | List all files, including hidden files
+# sls     | ls -ls         | List with file sizes and details